Dangers of Mixing Muscle Relaxers and Alcohol

-One of the biggest risks of this combination is profound motor impairment and loss of coordination and equilibrium.
+One of the most significant risks of this combination is profound motor impairment and loss of coordination and equilibrium.
 Together, the combined use of muscle relaxers and alcohol can make it challenging for a person to walk and balance.
 This effect can cause a person to fall, especially if compounded by dizziness and impaired vision.

 Most muscle relaxants last around four to six hours, so even if an individual starts drinking several hours after they take their dose, the medication will still be in their system.
-Muscle relaxers can be extremely potent; even having one drink while on one can cause debilitating, uncomfortable, and dangerous side effects.
+Muscle relaxers can be highly potent; even having one drink while on one can cause debilitating, uncomfortable, and dangerous side effects.

 Alcohol withdrawal symptoms can be possibly severe and include things like: